Key points:

-To answer these questions, The Little CPA interviewed Jennifer V. Abelaj, J.D., CPA, an award-winning tax attorney specialized in Not-for-Profits, Trusts and Estates.
+Jennifer V. Abelaj, J.D., CPA, an award-winning tax attorney specialized in Trusts and Estates, answered a few questions to help us navigate the tax laws around inherited property basis.

 The cost basis is important because it dictates the amount of capital gains that are subject to tax when inherited property is later sold.